AngryMaciek/warlock/CONTRIBUTING.md

 ## Code style

-To make it easier for everyone to maintain, read and contribute to the code, as well as to ensure that the code base is robust and of high quality, we would kindly ask you to stick to the following guidelines for code style.
+To make it easier for everyone to maintain, read and contribute to the code, as well as to ensure that the code base is robust and of high quality, we would kindly ask you to stick to the used code, docstring and commenting style within a project to maintain consistency

-- Please use a recent version of [Python 3][res-py] (3.10+) for writing Python scripts.
-- Please try to conform to the used code, docstring and commenting style within a project to maintain consistency
-- Please use the following linters for standalone scripts (use default settings unless otherwise stated): [`shellcheck`][res-sh-shellcheck], [`flake8`][res-py-flake8]

 ## Commit messages